Recovery following Hurricane Florence.

 For more precautions you can take, see our full article How to Identify and Avoid Flood Damaged Cars.

 CarMax does not sell flood-damaged vehicles, but we do see these vehicles in the marketplace.
-We’ve bought and sold more than 7 million cars over the years, so our nationwide team of more than 1,000 buyers know what to watch out for.
+We’ve bought and sold more than 8 million cars over the years, so our nationwide team knows what to watch out for.